number571/go-peer/README.md

 }
 ```

-If messenger works not in docker's enviroment than need rewrite connection host in `hlt.cfg` file from `hl_service` to IP address (example: `127.0.0.1:9571` for local network).
+If traffic works not in docker's enviroment than need rewrite connection host in `hlt.cfg` file from `hl_service` to IP address (example: `127.0.0.1:9571` for local network).

 Build and run with docker: